Atiyah and Todd classes of regular Lie algebroids: Scalar Atiyah and Todd classes

 Substituting into the definition of scalar Atiyah classes, we complete the proof. \end{proof} As an immediate application, we recall that the scalar Atiyah classes of the Lie pair $(T_M, F)$~\cite{CSX} is defined by

 where $\At_B^k$ denotes the image of $\At_B^{\otimes k}$ under the natural map

 induced by the composition in $\End(B)$ and the wedge product in $\wedge B^\ast$.
-Hence, applying Proposition~\ref{prop: Atiyah class of foliation} and Proposition~\ref{prop on scaler atiyah classes} to this particular regular Lie algebroid $F$, we recover the following result on scalar Atiyah classes of integrable distributions. \begin{prop}[\cite{CXX}] Let $F \subseteq T_M$ be an integrable distribution, i.e., the tangent bundle of some regular foliation in $M$.
-Then the scalar Atiyah classes $\ch_k(F[1],d_F)$ of the dg manifold $(F[1],d_F)$ are isomorphic to the scalar Atiyah classes $\ch_k(B)$ of the Lie pair $(T_M, F)$. \end{prop} Finally, using Theorem~\ref{Thm:Funtoriality} and Proposition~\ref{prop on scaler atiyah classes}, we see that scalar Atiyah classes of dg manifolds arising from a regular Lie algebroid respect the associated Atiyah sequence. \begin{prop} Let $A$ be a regular Lie algebroid with Atiyah Sequence~\eqref{Eq: Atiyah sequence}.
-For each positive integer $k$, \begin{compactenum} \item the natural projection map
+Hence, applying Proposition~\ref{prop: Atiyah class of foliation} and Proposition~\ref{prop on scaler atiyah classes} to this particular regular Lie algebroid $F$, we recover the following result on scalar Atiyah classes of integrable distributions. \begin{proposition}[\cite{CXX}] Let $F \subseteq T_M$ be an integrable distribution, i.e., the tangent bundle of some regular foliation in $M$.
+Then the isomorphism~\eqref{Eq: isom for kforms} becomes

+which sends the scalar Atiyah classes $\ch_k(F[1],d_F)$ of the dg manifold $(F[1],d_F)$ to the scalar Atiyah classes $\ch_k(B)$ of the Lie pair $(T_M, F)$. \end{proposition} Finally, using Theorem~\ref{Thm:Funtoriality} and Proposition~\ref{prop on scaler atiyah classes}, we see that scalar Atiyah classes of dg manifolds arising from a regular Lie algebroid respect the associated Atiyah sequence. \begin{proposition} Let $A$ be a regular Lie algebroid with Atiyah Sequence~\eqref{Eq: Atiyah sequence}.
+For each positive integer $k$, \begin{enumerate} \item the projection map $\operatorname{Pr}$ in~\eqref{Eq: projection on cohomology of kforms} sends the $k$-th scalar Atiyah class of $A$